awsclemj/Notes/AWS/DevAssociate/Networking.md

     * Consider a single EC2 instance could be running multiple containers with a randomly assigned port
     * These ports are not static; when containers are shutdown/restarted, they could receive new port numbers
     * These are facilitated by Target Groups
-        * The TG tracks lists of ports that are accepting traffic on each instance and provides the LB a means to distrbute traffic across the ports
+        * The TG tracks lists of ports that are accepting traffic on each instance and provides the LB a means to distribute traffic across the ports
     * This makes ALB/NLB ideal for running Docker/ECS workloads